matteobe/loyverse/docs/source/getting_started/index.rst

     # Initialize by passing access token
     client = Client(access_token='your_token_here')

-    # Initialize using environment variables (access_token stored under LOYVERSE_ACCESS_TOKEN)
+    # Initialize using environment variables (access_token stored in environment variable: LOYVERSE_ACCESS_TOKEN)
     client = Client()

 Access endpoints
 ----------------

-Once the client is initialized we can access endpoints by accessing attributes of the client object.
+Once the client is initialized, we can access endpoints by accessing attributes of the client object.
 Currently, the following endpoints are available:

 * Customers